vuetifyjs/vuetify/packages/docs/src/pages/en/features/global-configuration.md

 When creating and mounting a component, Vuetify uses the following priority in determining which default prop value to use:

+1. Value set as prop value to the component itself
-1. Value defined in global section of `defaults` configuration object
+2. Value defined in component specific section of defaults configuration object
-2. Value defined in component specific section of `defaults` configuration object
+3. Value defined in global section of defaults configuration object
-3. Value defined in the component definition
+4. Value defined in the component definition by Vuetify

 <backmatter />